contao/docs/docs/manual/guides/webfont.en.md

 {{% notice note %}}
-In the [Page layouts](/en/layout/theme-manager/manage-page-layouts/) you may find direct Input options for the Google Webfonts.
+In the [Page layouts](/en/layout/theme-manager/manage-page-layouts/) you may find direct Input options for the Google web fonts.
 This option will no longer be available in future versions of Contao.
 Therefore the described procedure is recommended.
 {{% /notice %}}

 ### Local integration

 You can also integrate web fonts «locally».
-In the sense of: Via your own hosting.<br>
+In the sense of: Via your own hosting.
-You need the respective files (see above) and place them in a publicly accessible directory of your Contao installation under »`files`«.
+You need the respective files (see above) and place them in a publicly accessible directory of your Contao installation under »files«.

-In the case of »Google Fonts" you will be offered a download option, but this download includes only files in the ».ttf« format.
+In the case of »Google Fonts« you will be offered a download option, but this download includes only files in the ».ttf« format.

-The web application »[Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts)« provides the Google Web fonts in various file formats.
-Furthermore, depending on your selection, the appropriate CSS information via »`@font-face`« is supplied.
-This CSS information must be added to your own ».css« file.
+The web application »[Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts)« provides the Google web fonts in various file formats.
+Furthermore, depending on your selection, the appropriate CSS information via `@font-face` is supplied.
+This CSS information must be added to your own CSS file.
-It doesn't matter if you work directly with ».css« files or if you use these via [Preprocessors](/en/guides/sass-less-integration/) such as »Sass/Less«.
+It doesn't matter if you work directly with CSS files or if you use these via [Preprocessors](/en/guides/sass-less-integration/) such as »Sass/Less«.

-You then include the ».css« file as an external stylesheet in the »`Expert settings -> Stylesheets`« within the [page layout](/en/layout/theme-manager/manage-page-layouts/) section of your [theme](/en/layout/theme-manager/).
+You then include the CSS file as an external stylesheet in the »Expert settings -> Stylesheets« within the [page layout](/en/layout/theme-manager/manage-page-layouts/) section of your [theme](/en/layout/theme-manager/).

 {{% notice note %}}
-The paths provided in (»`url()`«) regarding the web font files within the CSS »`@font-face`« directive are relative to the position of the ».css« file.
+The paths provided in (`url()`) regarding the web font files within the CSS `@font-face` directive are relative to the position of the CSS file.
 This depends on your directory structure.
 {{% /notice  %}}

-Assuming you have copied the webfont files into a directory »`files/theme/fonts`« and your ».css« file is in the directory »`files/theme/css`«.
-The correct, relative paths to the webfont files would be:
+Assuming you have copied the web font files into a directory »files/theme/fonts« and your CSS file is in the directory »files/theme/css«.
+The correct, relative paths to the web font files would be:

 ```CSS
 /* vollkorn-600 - latin */